aaronland/go-mastodon-api/README.md

 ### post

+Post a message, with zero or more media attachments, to a Mastodon API endpoint.

 ```
 $> ./bin/post -h
+Post a message, with zero or more media attachments, to a Mastodon API endpoint.
+Usage:
+	 ./bin/post [options]
+Valid options are:
   -client-uri string
     	A valid gocloud.dev/runtimevar URI that resolves to a valid aaronland/go-mastodon-api/client URI.
   -media value